 1917: In Russia, at Homel, the militia discovered lists of those “marked for immediate attack” in the houses of members of the Black Hundreds.

 1918: Thirty-eight year old John P. Mitchell passed away today.
-At age 34, the Roman Catholic Mitchell was elected Mayor.
+At age 34, the Roman Catholic Mitchell who courted the Jewish vote and attended numerous Jewish functions was elected Mayor of New York.
 He was part of a Fusion Ticket made up of reformers fighting the Tammany Machine.
 The reformers were an amalgam of Protestants, Republicans and uptown Republicans.

 1921(30th of Sivan, 5681): Rosh Chodesh Tammuz